cel243/Pale_Quote_Finder/README.md

 ## File Downloads

-Since the purpose of the file download is quote-finding, all downloaded files are text only, with no formatting beyond paragraph breaks.
+**All downloaded files are PLAIN TEXT ONLY, with no images, and no formatting beyond paragraph breaks**.
+This is because the purpose of the file download is quote-finding *only*, and is not in any way intended for a reading experience.
+To read Pale, please visit the website linked above, and do NOT run this download script for any reason other than its intended purpose.

 ```$ python get_text.py```